 - They oppose leveraging gas to borrow overseas

-It’s a fascinating subject, but can we trust this public opinion poll with so many other polls being wrong?
-How representative is it, really?
+It’s a fascinating subject, but can we trust this public opinion poll when so many other polls are wrong?
+How representative is their sample, really?

 Let’s go back to some of the problems with polling in the American context.
 Election pollsters sample something on the order of 2,000 people out of the more than 200 million Americans who are eligible to vote.
 A typical response rate—number of people who take a survey as a percentage of those who were asked—is in the single digits today.
 The participation rate—the number of people who take a survey as a percentage of eligible population—is even lower.

-To be sure, Pew’s face-to-face interviews probably resulted in higher response rates than the telephone polls in the U.S. Moreover, their survey of 1,000 people per county can, in theory, be nationally representative.
-But I still have some questions (please note I’m not a professional pollster):
+To be sure, Pew’s face-to-face interviews probably resulted in higher response rates than the telephone polls in the U.S. Moreover, their survey of 1,000 people per county could in theory be nationally representative.
+Regardless, I still have some questions (please note I’m not a professional pollster):

 Take the question of gender.
 We know from the Pew Global website that they weight responses by gender but we don’t know the extent of the sampling error.
 For example, if you survey 100 people and nationally, the population distribution of the country is 50% male, 50% female, you’d want 50 of the people you survey to be male and 50 female.
 But if you actually get a breakdown of respondents that is 55 male, 45 female, you’ll weight your responses so that it adjusts to the actual population parameter.
-55/45 doesn’t seem like a big problem but what if it’s 80 male, 20 female?
+55/45 doesn’t seem like a big problem, but the sampling error is larger and your respondents are split 80/20?

-I’m not saying this is due to low rural female access to mobile phones alone.
-But this is a question to consider if we continue trying to “get voice” with technologies certain populations don’t use as much.
+I’m not saying this low response rate is due to low rural female access to mobile phones alone.
+But we must consider the limitations of mobile if we continue surveying with technologies certain populations don’t use.

 The power polls have in American politics (determining whether candidates can even be at a political debate, for example) is astronomical.
 Just because you don’t have a landline (the U.S. Telephone Consumer Protection Act of 1991 prevents autodialing of cell phones), should your voice not count?
 Or just because you don’t want to respond to a private, commercial pollsters’ call (for free), do you forfeit your civic participation?